We're giving you the chance to win back the value of your meal - every time you dine this month!

 a selection of Italian dishes on a table

-What: Coupled with an on-site patisserie, enjoy traditional Sicilian food & drink as well as cocktails and gelato at Sicilian NQ, a neighbourhood bistro in the heart of the Northern Quarter.
-With exposed brickwork and utilitarian wooden tables there's a real rustic vibe that brings an authentic slice of Italy to its little corner of Manchester.
+What: Coupled with an on-site patisserie, enjoy traditional Sicilian food and drink as well as cocktails and gelato at Sicilian NQ, a neighbourhood bistro in the heart of the Northern Quarter.
+With exposed brickwork and utilitarian wooden tables there's a rustic vibe that brings an authentic slice of Italy to its little corner of Manchester.
 Not to be missed is the famous arancini, a real favourite amongst locals, as well as a wide variety of cannolis, also available in a cannolicchio version as well (for a bite size after dinner treat).
 There's also an option to add bottomless prosecco, aperol spritz or limoncello to your plate.

 Where: 14 Turner Street, M4 1DZ